The advice "pay a little extra each month" is everywhere. It sounds nice. But nobody shows you what actually happens to the numbers when you do it.

 With 3 debts, the $100/month extra pays for itself and then some: you spend $4,700 in extra payments but save $6,999 in interest.
 That's a 149% return.

 You don't need to find $100 from one place.
 Common sources: $25 from a streaming service, $30 from eating out one less time, $20 from a subscription audit, $25 from selling one thing per month.
 These aren't permanent lifestyle changes.
 They're temporary redirections that end when the debt does.
+If you're considering picking up extra hours or a small side gig, we ran the math on that too — see what a side hustle actually does to your payoff timeline.

-What If You Can Only Find $50?
+What If You Can Find About $50?

 Half the extra still works.
 On the single credit card scenario ($6,500 at 22.99%), $50 extra per month: